cjgala/starman-cli/README.md

 ## Managing Spaceman

-Besides the commands that are associated with specific charts, the CLI supports a small collection of commands to manage the CLI state.
+Besides the commands that are associated with specific charts, the CLI supports a small collection of commands to manage the CLI state (all prefixed with the `space` keyword).

 For example, you can view the current CLI state with the command `spaceman space state`.
 ```
 > spaceman space state